Frequently Asked Questions

 There are three ways a person can apply:

 - Online: The fastest and easiest way for tenants and landlords to apply is online at the following mobile-friendly website: www.coj.net/erap.
-You can also text APPLY to 211904 to access the application.

 WHAT HAPPENS AFTER I REGISTER?